I go where the in crowd goes

 - Subverted and parodied in the song "¿Por qué no puedo ser del jet set?" ("Why can't I belong to the jet set?") by Argentinian group Soda Stereo, where the narrator complains about how hard he tries to be in with the in crowd.

 - This is the origin of Bally's Dr. Dude.
-He was once a spineless bespeckled computer Nerd until he invented the EXcellent Ray to transform himself into the Guru O' Groove.
+He was once a spineless nerd until he invented the EXcellent Ray to transform himself into the Guru O' Groove.

 - The Simpsons:

-- Marge once had a chance to become a member of a country club thanks to her thrift-store bought Chanel dress making a high school acquaintance mistake her for upper class.
-After it leads her to blowing up on the family she decides to not attend a party at the club, thinking they would never be accepted anyway - and ironically in the next scene we see it was a welcome party, the Alpha Bitch of the episode hoping she didn't push her away.
+- In "Scenes from the Class Struggle in Springfield", Marge once had a chance to become a member of a country club thanks to her thrift-store bought Chanel dress making a high school acquaintance mistake her for upper class.
+After it leads her to blowing up on the family she decides to not attend a party at the club, thinking they would never be accepted anyway - and ironically in the next scene, we see it was a welcome party, the Alpha Bitch of the episode hoping she didn't push her away.

 - In an episode of American Dad!
 Francine joined a clique of cheating wives.